 2. Laminate Flooring

 - What You Think: You are surprised to learn that laminate, though it fails in the area of moisture-resistance, excels in scratch resistance.
-You find out that it is easy to determine how well a prospective laminate can resist scratches by checking out the specs section of the product description.
+It is easy to determine how well a prospective laminate can resist scratches by checking out the specs section of the product description.
 Abrasion Class (AC) Ratings go from AC 1 to AC 5.
 AC 1 and AC 2 floors are too light and are not suitable for dogs.
 AC 3 floors are designed for residential use with moderate traffic.
 Floors above AC 3 are rated for commercial use and will not present as many design opportunities for you.
 Finally, by purchasing a thicker laminate floor—12 mm—with underlayment, you eliminate much of the hollow click-clack sound that dog's claws create on laminate.

 - What Your Dog Thinks: Your dog is not in love with laminate's slickness.
 Even laminate that does not have a glossy "piano finish" is smooth underfoot.
 The inescapable fact is that laminate's transparent wear layer is a double-edged sword; the slickness, though unfriendly to claws, also wards off scratches.